Workplace Issues

 New York State Laws

 In 2007, New York State passed a legislation that protects nursing mothers who return to the workplace.
-The law requires employers to provide uncompensated breaks for women to express milk or nurse their children fpr up to a peroid of three yers.
+The law requires employers to provide uncompensated breaks for women to express milk or nurse their children for up to a period of three years.
 This law also bars an employer from discriminating against an employee exercising this right.
-In addition, the new law also requires employers to make 'reasonable efforts' to provid a room or other location where the employee can express breast milk privately.
+In addition, the new law also requires employers to make 'reasonable efforts' to provide a room or other location where the employee can express breast milk privately.
 Labor Law, Article 7, Section 206-c, as enacted by A.B 1060, L. 2007.

-For more information regarding Guideline Regarding the Rights of Nursing Mothers to Express Breast Milk in the Workplace: www.labor.ny.gov/formsdocs/wp/LS702.pdf
+For more information, visit Rights of Nursing Mothers to Express Breast Milk in the Workplace.

 New York City Laws